 Harry Allouche is a composer, conductor, pianist and music producer embracing a wide variety of musical elements, from classical writing and popular influences to electronic and orchestral colors: this sonic research now accompanies filmmakers’ vision.

-In 2017, Harry signed his first original score for the documentary Cinema Through the Eye of Magnum directed by Sophie Bassaler.
-His musical score aimed at reflecting the timelessness and refined aesthetic power of its subject matter.
-The film, celebrating the historical Magnum Photos agency’s 70th anniversary and co-produced by Arte, was nominated at the Telluride International Film Festival.
+In 2017, Harry signed his first original score for Arte’s documentary Cinema Through the Eye of Magnum directed by Sophie Bassaler.
+Celebrating the historical photo agency’s 70th anniversary, the musical score aimed at reflecting the timelessness and refined aesthetic power of its subject matter.
+The film was nominated at the 44th Telluride Film Festival.

-In 2018, Harry composed the score for Ludovic Bernard’s feature film In Your Hands, featuring Kristin Scott Thomas, Lambert Wilson and Jules Benchetrit.
-For this project, Harry created a veiled sound intertwining the city’s murmur with the main character’s own musical imagination.
-Furthermore, Harry Allouche was head of the film’s musical direction for which he notably adapted Rachmaninov’s piano concerto n°2.
-In Your Hands was shown in Los Angeles during the Colcoa French Film Festival, and received the audience award at La Baule Cinema & Music Film Festival in France.
-The following year, Harry Allouche was nominated by the Film Music Composers‘ Union (UCMF) in the emerging talent category.
+In the following year, Harry composed the score of the French feature film Au bout des doigts, featuring Kristin Scott Thomas and Lambert Wilson.
+This movie allowed Harry to experiment a new musical palette, creating a veiled sound intertwining the city’s murmur with the main character’s own musical world.
+In addition to coaching the actors in instrumental interpretation, Harry Allouche adapted and conducted Rachmaninov’s second piano concerto.
+Au Bout des Doigts was screened at the Colcoa French Film Festival in Los Angeles and received the People’s Choice Award at La Baule Cinema & Film Music Festival in France.
+The following year, Harry Allouche was nominated by the Film Music Composers‘ Union in the emerging talent category.